On the Kodaira dimension of some algebraic fiber spaces: The proof of the main theorem

 We have shown that the induced metric on \( K_Y + M_Y \) is semi-positive curved on the smooth locus \( Y_0 = Y \setminus Q \).
 Since \( B_D + C_D \) is an effective divisor, it follows that \( K_Y + M_Y + B_D + C_D \) is also semi-positive curved on \( Y_0 \).
-To extend this result to a pseudo-effective metric on all of \( Y \), it suffices to show that the corresponding plurisubharmonic (psh) function remains locally bounded above in a neighborhood of any point in \( Q \).
-To that end, we now analyze the asymptotic behavior of the Hermitian metric associated to \( K_Y + M + B_D + C_D \) near the singular locus \( Q \).
+To extend this pseudoeffective metric to the whole \( Y \), it suffices to show that the corresponding plurisubharmonic (psh) function remains locally bounded above in a neighborhood of any point in \( Q \).
+To that end, we now analyze the asymptotic behavior of the Hermitian metric associated with \( K_Y + M_Y + B_D + C_D \) near the singular locus \( Q \).
 More precisely, we study the asymptotic behavior of the fiber integral

 as \( y (\in Y_0) \to y_0 \in Q \), where \( s_E \) is a local canonical (a root of) section of the effective divisor \( B_D + C_D \), chosen so that \( |s_E|^2 \) captures the singularities of the metric induced by \( B_D + C_D \).